-My twenty-eight ground of 2019 was on Tuesday 23rd April at Somerset Park in Ayr, South Ayrshire, Scotland.
+My twenty-eight new ground of 2019 was on Tuesday 23rd April at Somerset Park in Ayr, South Ayrshire, Scotland.
 The match was Ayr United vs. Partick Thistle in the Scottish Championship.

 Somerset Park sits in between residential housing to the south and east and railway sidings

 to the north and west.
 In addition the club can count as its neighbours a car repair garage on its northern border and Hawkhill Bowling Club just to the south.
 Ayr Racecourse is also a short walk away in a south-east direction from the ground.
 Newton-on-Ayr railway station is the nearest with it being half a mile to the north-west.
 However the greater served Ayr railway station is only a mile to the south.
 The venue has been home to Ayr United and its predecessor Ayr FC since 1888.